HimanshuGupta999/pi-shaped-java-himanshu/Microservices_workshop_Himanshu_Gupta/Day1/README.md

-# Microservices Workshop Day 1 - Aman Jha
+# Microservices Workshop Day 1 - Himanshu Gupta

 The project focuses on building a cloud-native e-commerce backend using **Spring WebFlux**, **gRPC**, **R2DBC**, **Redis**, **SSE**, and **WebSocket** technologies.